bylexus/go-fractgen/README.md

 #### Web app

+- [x] Treat the fractal plane as grid: Create a grid-based approach to generate and cache the images, using a Mapping library like OpenLayers to render the tiles.
+This allows for easy pre-generation and caching of the fractal images as tiles.
-- [ ] Caching of generated images
+- [ ] Caching of generated images, using wmts tiles from above, and the necessary metadata as key
-- [ ] Caching of fract values, to apply a new color scheme faster:
-      If the user only changes the color scheme, the last fract values per user should be saved.
-Needs some kind of session management.
 - [x] zoom in/out with buttons
 - [x] zoom in with double-click
-- [ ] zoom in with drag a rectangle
+- [x] zoom in with drag a rectangle
-- [ ] zoom in pinch zoom
+- [x] zoom in pinch zoom
 - [ ] History / Undo stack